-For new construction and for renovation of unoccupied existing buildings, develop and implement an IAQ construction management plan that complies with ASHRAE 189.1 Section 10.3.1.4 (Indoor Air Quality (IAQ) Construction Management), with maximum outdoor air consistent with achieving relative humidity no greater than 60%.
+For new construction and for work in an existing building that will be unoccupied during construction, develop and implement an IAQ construction management plan that complies with IgCC 1001.3.1.5 (10.3.1.4) Indoor Air Quality (IAQ) Construction Management, with maximum outdoor air consistent with achieving relative humidity no greater than 60%.

-For renovation of occupied existing buildings, comply with ANSI/SMACNA 008-2008, 2nd Edition, SMACNA IAQ Guidelines for Occupied Buildings Under Construction.
-Refer to Appendix B "Protect Indoor Air Quality" for best practices.
+For work in and existing building that will be occupied during construction, comply with ANSI/SMACNA 008-2008, 2nd Edition, SMACNA IAQ Guidelines for Occupied Buildings Under Construction.
+Refer to Appendix B "Best Practices" for "Protect Indoor Air Quality".